KShebek/cbe504/main.typ

 Implicitly, this procedure was done under the assumption that we were operating at a given value of $T$.
 However, in a non-isothermal reactor, the value of $T$ is not a constant value and will change with time.
 Therefore, under non-isothermal conditions we have $ r_(j) (T) = (dif [A_j])/(dif t)  quad  ("with" (dif T)/(dif t) != 0). $
-Ultimately, this leads us to a coupled system of differential equations (i.e. the mass and energy balances) that must be solved simultaneously in order to understand how the reaction proceeds with time.
+Ultimately, this leads us to a coupled system of differential equations (i.e. both mass and energy balances) that must be solved simultaneously in order to understand how the reaction proceeds with time.

 == General Energy Balance